tuftsdev/cs120-ehayes/notuber/README.md

 As far as I believe, everything (except for the Performance Optimization Requirements) has been implemented as outlined in the lab assignment.
 I did not collaborate with anyone for this lab.
 I spent approximately 2-3 hours completing this lab, and I learned a lot about Typescript second-hand from the Google Maps API documentation.
-I use Lighthouse to test and verify performance and other metrics about the site.
+I used Lighthouse to test and verify performance and other metrics about the site.
 I implemented some performance enhancements that entailed adding two <meta> elements to the html, one for viewports for mobile devices and one to provide a description.

 Here are some metrics gathered: